What is an ISA?

 What if I have already opened an ISA this year?

-While you cannot have multiple stocks and shares ISAs in the same tax year, you can contribute to a Stocks and Shares ISA, Cash ISA, Lifetime ISA and Help to Buy ISA at the same time, as long as you don't go over your contribution limits.
+Whilst you cannot contribute into multiple stocks and shares ISAs in the same tax year, you can contribute to a Stocks and Shares ISA, Cash ISA, Lifetime ISA and Help to Buy ISA all in the same tax year, as long as you don't go over your contribution limits (£20,000).
 For example, The Lifetime ISA contribution limit is £4,000, so if you were to max out your LISA, you would have another £16,000 to contribute to your other types of ISA's.